RomaMark/contact-us/README.md

    `cd contact-us`

-3. Get all required dependencies and start the project
+3. Get all required dependencies

+   `npm i`

+4. Start the project

-   `npm i && npm start`
+   `npm start`

-4. App is running in the development mode
+5. App is running in the development mode

    Open [link](http://localhost:3000) to view it in the browser